 If you're a domestic student, and you have already accepted your offer, you will need to contact our admissions team at firstname.lastname@example.org.

-If you're an international student, and you have already accepted your offer and paid tuition fees, you can still apply to defer if you have not applied for your student visa.
-We do not hold your place – we make you an offer for the following semester or year.
+If you're an international student, and you have already accepted your offer and paid tuition fees, you can still apply to defer if you have not applied for your student visa yet.
+You will need to contact our admissions team at email@example.com.
+If your deferral request is approved, your current accepted offer will be cancelled and a new offer for the following intake will be issued.
 A new electronic Confirmation of Enrolment (eCOE) will be issued when you accept your second offer.
 If you are on a packaged visa (with USFP or CET) you will need to submit the ‘Break of Package Request Form’ to the Compliance Team at ESOS.Compliance@sydney.edu.au.

 Postgraduate research students should be aware that funds to support your project may only be available for a limited amount of time, and deferment may impact your access to funding.